ds4se/chapters/mikegodfrey/provenanceChapter.md

 ## Another example

-Let's return to the second scenario now, since it's one we've explored in real life [Davies-EMSE-18-6].
+Let's return to the second problem scenario now, since it's one we've explored in real life [Davies-EMSE-18-6].
 A company approached us with the problem of how to authoritatively identify the version identifier of a third-party Java library binary that has been packaged within a commercial application.
 Sometimes, the version identifier forms part of the name of the included jar file; however, this is merely developer convention, it is not always observed and isn't enforceable technically.
 Worse, we found instances of where the version identifier had been edited to remove the "release candidate" designation, implying that the library was the final version.

 The first step was to decide on our entities of interest: versions of Java libraries that are in common use.
 Next, we needed to establish ground truth; that is, we decided to build a master database that effectively represented all recent versions of these libraries.
 We decided to use the Maven2 [Maven] repository as our data source, since it is very large and we found it to contain instances of almost all recent versions of almost all common Java libraries.